davidsky900/SelfDrivingCar-VehicleDetection/README.md

-# Project: Vehicle Detection and Tracking
+# Vehicle Detection and Tracking

 ---
 ## Summary of Project